-- Physical ability to lift and carry 40 pounds regularly.
+- Physical ability to lift and carry heavy weights regularly.

 Hours of Work

 Nova Scotia SPCA is an equal opportunity employer and welcomes all qualified applicants, regardless of gender, race, age, sexuality, or disability.
-SPCA provides a competitive salary and a rewarding work environment.
+Preference will be given to candidates who self-identify as African Nova Scotians, racially visible persons, persons with disabilities, Aboriginal persons and persons of the LGBTQ+ community.
+We encourage applicants to self-identify.
 Interested applicants are asked to submit their resume and cover letter indicating salary expectations to Elizabeth Murphy.

-Please quote “Community Outreach” in the subject heading in your email reply.
+Please quote “College Instructor” in the subject heading in your email reply.